entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 >The automatic option in [Getting Started](../getting-started/) will install the CLI along with a quickstart Entando Application.

 ## Install the CLI
-Install the current official release of the CLI with the following command:
+Install the current official release of the CLI:
 ``` bash
 curl -L https://get.entando.org/cli | bash
 ```

 ## Command List
 Use `ent help` to review the list of available commands.\
-Use `ent [command] --help` to see the details for each command.
+Use `ent [command] --help` for command details.
 ```
 ~~~~~~~~~~~~~~~~~~~
  Entando CLI